annecss/2022WeavingCompositionThesis/WorkLog.md

 -work on adding context to Iliad passages
 -create ongoing vocab list
 -Review different manuscripts: omega, townley, geneva 44 (not covered by erbse, ventetus a, vb, upsilon, florentine How do we select what to read?
-Unfair advantage to the Venetus A, which has complete edition Methodology
+Unfair advantage to the Venetus A, which has complete edition?
+Methodology? starting with VA and going straight through? or branching out to check every scholia?
+Next Meeting: vocab, questions, annotated scholia